-Students are expected to attend all classes in order to be successful in a course.
-The student may be administratively withdrawn from the course when absences become excessive as defined in the course syllabus.
+Students must attend all classes to be successful in a course.
+The student will be administratively withdrawn from the course when more than 2 absences occur.

 Because of the fast pace of this course within the Vocational Nursing Program and as stated in the Vocational Nursing Student Handbook, makeup work is not accepted in this course.
-Students are officially enrolled in all courses for which they pay tuition and fees at the time of registration.
+Students are officially enrolled in all courses for which they pay tuition and fees at registration.
 Should a student, for any reason, delay in reporting to a class after official enrollment, absences will be attributed to the student from the first class meeting.